symphonists/symql/README.markdown

 ### `where`
 Build a series of select criteria.
 Use Symphony data source filtering syntax, although parameters using the curly-brace syntax (e.g. `{$root}`) are **not** supported.
 Accepts a field (handle or ID), the filter value, and an optional type.
 For example:

-	$query->where('published', 'yes'); // filters a checkbox with a Yes value
+	$query->where('published', 'yes'); // filters a checkbox "Published" with a Yes value

-	$query->where('title', 'regexp:CSS'); // text input REGEX filter
+	$query->where('title', 'regexp:CSS'); // filters a text input "Title" with a regular expression

-As with a data source, filters combine at the SQL level with the AND keyword.
-Therefore using both of the filters above would select entries where published is Yes _and_ title is like CSS.
-If you want the filters to concatenate using the OR keyword, pass your preference as the optional third argument:
+As with a data source, filters combine at the SQL level with the `AND` keyword.
+Therefore using both of the filters above would select entries where Published is `Yes` _and_ Title is like `CSS`.
+If you want the filters to combine using the `OR` keyword, pass your preference as the optional third argument:

 	$query->where('title', 'regexp:Allen');
 	$query->where('title', 'regexp:Alistair', SymQL::DS_FILTER_OR);
 	$query->where('published', 'yes', SymQL::DS_FILTER_AND);

-The above will find published entries where the title matches either `Allen` or `Alistair`.
+The above will find published entries where the Title matches either `Allen` or `Alistair`, and where Published is `Yes`.
 Note that the default is `SymQL::DS_FILTER_AND`.

 System parameters can also be filtered on, as with a normal data source:

 	$query->where('system:id', 15);

-	$query->where('system:date', 'today);
+	$query->where('system:date', 'today');

 ### `orderby`

 Specify sort and direction.
 Defaults to `system:id` in `desc` order.
 Use a valid field ID, handle or system pseudo-field (`system:id` or `system:date`).
-Direction values are 'asc', 'desc' or 'rand'.
+Direction values are `asc`, `desc` or `rand`.
 Case insensitive.

 	$query->orderby('system:date', 'asc');